Shigaclone modifications - compiled guide

-There seems to be general agreement that split-bobbin type transformers are among the best to use, although there were at least two votes in favour of C-cores as well.
+There seems to be general agreement that split-bobbin or R-core type transformers are among the best to use, although there were at least two votes in favour of C-cores as well.

 Generally, we want a transformer that will reject high-frequency mains-borne noise well.
 This means it should have as little as possible capacitive coupling between primary and secondary windings, and ideally, it should also have a relatively narrow bandwidth.

 For toroidal transformers, inter-winding shield is strongly recommended.

 US users are advised to go for a Hammond 166 series, which are inexpensive and sound well.
 European users can go for the Hammond 266 series (which allows 230V operation), or try to find a similar transformer on eBay or elsewhere - just look for those with split bobbins, not wound one over another.
 The only European sources of Hammond trafos I found, are these two Italian shops: (link #1, link#2), and this, also Italian, eBay seller.
 (Please let me know if you know of any other EU sources).